Bipolar disorderManic depression

 Valproate and Other Antiseizure Drugs

 Antiseizure drugs, also called anti-epileptics or anticonvulsants, affect the neurotransmitter gamma aminobutyric acid (GABA), which helps prevent nerve cells from over-firing.
 They are used for treating epilepsy, bipolar disorder, and other medical conditions.
-These drugs may be an alternative for patients who do not tolerate or respond to lithium.
+These drugs may be an alternative for people who do not tolerate or respond to lithium.
 They also may be used in combination with lithium, atypical antipsychotics, or other drugs.

-Standard Antiseizure Drugs.
+Standard Antiseizure Drugs

 Valproate drugs.Valproic acid (Depakene, generic), valproate sodium (Depacon), and divalproex sodium (Depakote, generic) are approved for treatment of bipolar acute mania and mixed episodes.